 When you think of mom-ing, constipation for your little guy or gal is certainly not the first thing that comes to mind, but it is definitely something you are probably going to have to face at some point.
-Usually, this comes when starting first foods, if not sooner.
-This is especially true for preemie babies and others on simplified formulas like Elecare, which make pooping a much more rare occasion than that for normal babies.
+Usually, this comes when starting first foods.
+For preemie babies and others on simplified formulas like Elecare, it may happen even sooner.

 1. Try a Little Juice or Juice & Water

 One of the first lines of defense, juice is a natural go to.
 For smaller babies, mix the juice 50/50 with bottled nursery water for infants under 6 months.
 I just premixed it and kept it in the fridge.
 Types of juice they recommend to me were prune or pear, though some people recommend apple juice for older babies.

 For babies older than 4-6 months who have started solids, pediatricians usually allow straight juice.

 When you purchase juice for baby, be sure it’s pure juice with no sweeteners or additives.
 Most of the time, stores offer juice made specifically for babies in the baby food section of the grocery or health food store.